 In many shortest-path problems of practical interest, insufficient time is available to find a provably optimal solution.
-In dynamic environments, for example, the expected value of a plan may decrease with the time required to find it.
-One can only hope to achieve an appropriate balance between search time and the resulting plan cost.
-Several algorithms have been proposed for this setting, including weighted A, Anytime A, and ARA.
-These algorithms multiply the heuristic evaluation of a node, exaggerating the effect of the cost-to-go.
-We propose a more direct approach, called BUGSY, in which one explicitly estimates search-nodes-togo.
-One can then attempt to optimize the overall utility of the solution, expressed by the user as a function of search time and solution cost.
-Experiments in several problem domains, including motion planning and sequence alignment, demonstrate that this direct approach can surpass anytime algorithms without requiring performance profiling.
+One can only hope to achieve a balance between search time and solution cost that respects the user's preferences, expressed as a utility function over time and cost.
+Current stateof-the-art approaches to this problem rely on anytime algorithms such as Anytime A or ARA.
+These algorithms require the use of extensive training data to compute a termination policy that respects the user's utility function.
+We propose a more direct approach, called BUGSY, that incorporates the utility function directly into the search, obviating the need for a separate termination policy.
+Experiments in several challenging problem domains, including sequence alignment and temporal planning, demonstrate that this direct approach can surpass anytime algorithms without requiring expensive performance profiling.